AmoghRaut/amoghraut.github.io/index.md

 # About Me

-ML Research Assistant with expertise in Reinforcement Learning and Computer Vision.
-Graduate from IIT Varanasi with an Integrated Dual Degree in Mathematics and Computing.
+I am a recent graduate from the Indian Institute of Technology (IIT) Banaras Hindu University, Varanasi with an Integrated Dual Degree in Mathematics and Computing.
+Previously, I worked as a Research Assistant at the Neuroinformatics Group, Bielefeld University.
+My research interests lie in Reinforcement Learning and its applications in developing intelligent agents.

 ## Publications